AMD Alarus: SAMA CH2000

 The SAMA CH2000 is a military surveillance variant of the Alarus.
 It is equipped with forward-looking infrared – a multi sensor imager offering high performance, precision and high level imaging.

 The aircraft is also equipped with state-of-the-art communications systems for secure air-to-air and air-to-ground communications and is equipped for day and night missions.
 The aircraft is manufactured in Amman, Jordan and Baghdad, Iraq.

-The United States Army acquired 8 aircraft at a cost of USD$5.8M for the Iraqi Air Force in 2004, and the first two SAMA CH2000s were delivered on 18 January 2005.
+The United States Army acquired 8 aircraft at a cost of US$5.8M for the Iraqi Air Force in 2004, and the first two SAMA CH2000s were delivered on 18 January 2005.
 The first four CH2000s were used by the 3rd Squadron, based at Kirkuk Air Base, and the others by the 70th Squadron at Basra International Airport.
 In 2008, following the service entry of the Cessna 208 in the Iraqi Air Force, SAMA CH2000s used by the 3rd Squadron were transferred to the 70th Squadron.